-The Centers for Disease Control and Prevention reports that 8 out of 10 of people we have lost due to COVID-19 are age 65 and older.
-Which means that tens of thousands of surviving single spouses are now faced with an important and very strategic decision about how to handle Social Security survivor benefits.
+The Centers for Disease Control and Prevention reports that 81 percent of the people who of people we have lost due to COVID-19 are age 65 and older.
+This means that tens of thousands of eligible surviving single spouses are now faced with an important and very strategic decision about how to handle Social Security survivor benefits.

-Survivor benefits are quite different from spousal benefits.
-Survivors have different choices that are not available to spouses while both are alive.
+Given the size of these numbers, it is very important to understand that Social Security survivor benefits are quite different from Social Security spousal benefits.
+Survivors have several different choices that are not available to spouses while both are alive.
 For example:

 - Spousal benefits can only begin at age 62.